minhajul/minhajul/README.md

 | Testing & Quality | PHPUnit (for PHP), Unit & Integration Testing, CI/CD pipelines |
 | Other | REST APIs, GraphQL, S3, Packer, CloudFormation / Terraform, Security & Cost Optimization |

-### 🚀 Career Status: **Open to Work**

-I am actively exploring opportunities as a **Full-Stack Engineer, Backend Developer, or DevOps Engineer**.
-I’m eager to contribute my skills in a challenging environment where I can create meaningful impact while continuously learning and growing.

 ### How to Reach Me